 A Good Defense Needs a Better Offense

 If you or someone you love needs answers about a case like the one against Merck, don’t wait.
-Call the legal team at Oshman & Mirisola.
+Call the legal team at The Oshman Firm.
 Our team has experience with pharmaceutical cases like yours.
 We can help you understand your rights and offer you the resources you need to recover.
 Contact us today at (800) 400-8182, or fill out the contact form on the right side of this page.